-In 2019-20, the Board authorized the refunding of a portion of the GO bonds, prior to market conditions drastically changing.
-The District is preparing for this to occur if the market conditions create a savings for the District.
+In 2019-20, the Board authorized the refunding of a portion of the GO bonds.
+The refunding is planned for June 2020 and is reflected in the 2019-20 adopted budget.
 The budget for the Debt Service Fund includes an estimate of the changes that would occur for 2020-21 if refunding were to occur.